1-800-935-2620 Speak to a Tour Expert

 Transport: You will be met at the airport and transferred to the hotel to start your adventure.

 Activity: Your opportunity to meet your CEO and fellow travellers, and learn more about your tour.
+Opt to join the group for a local meal afterwards.
 Don't forget to see the notice in the lobby (or ask reception) for the official time and place to meet up with the group.

 2. Day 2